mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/reference-implementations-malaysia.md

 <u>For Issuance (Malaysia using MySejahtera):</u>
 1. Obtain Consent:

     a.
 Users provide consent to generate the Health Certificate QR code.

     b.
 Consent details are stored, including acceptance to share health records as IPS on GDHCN to KSA officials

 2. Set Passcode:

     a.
 A standard passcode is set for all Malaysian IPS for this year’s Hajj

     b.
 No user input required

 3. Generate Smart Health Link (SHL):

     a.
 SHL is created as a manifest URL based on user preferences and supports JSON and PDF content types.

 4. Embed SHL into HCert:

     a.
 SHL is embedded into a Health Certificate (HCert) following WHO's smart trust specification.

 5. Prepare COSE Message:

     a.
 HCert is inserted into the COSE message, signed with GDHCN key, and the Key ID (KID) is added to the header.

 6. Generate CWT:

     a.
 COSE message is wrapped into a CBOR Web Token (CWT).

 7. Serialize CWT and Generate QR Code:

     a.
-CWT is base64 encoded and converted into a QR code.
+CWT is base64 encoded and converted into a QR code

-For Receiving (Saudi Arabia using Care Ware):

-1. Scan and Decode QR Code:
-    a.
-QR code is scanned and the base64 encoded CWT is obtained.

-2. Extract COSE Message and Verify Signature:
-    a.
-COSE message is extracted from the CWT.
-    b.
-COSE signature is verified using Malaysia’s public key from the GDHCN public registry.
-Malaysia’s country code is “MY”

-3. Decode HCert and Extract SHL:
-    a.
-HCert is decoded from base64.
-    b.
-SHL JSON is extracted from the HCert payload.

-4. Retrieve and Decode SHL Manifest:
-    a.
-POST request is sent to the SHL manifest URL to retrieve the base64 encoded SHL manifest JSON.
-    b.
-SHL manifest JSON is decoded from base64.

-5. Retrieve IPS:
-    a.
-GET request is made for the IPS in the preferred file type (PDF).
-    b.
-IPS JSON file is decrypted using the encryption key from the HCert response.

-6. Download and Save IPS:
-    a.
-IPS PDF file is downloaded and saved for further use by healthcare workers.

 <u>For Receiving (Saudi Arabia using Care Ware):</u>

 1. Scan and Decode QR Code:

     a.
 QR code is scanned and the base64 encoded CWT is obtained.

 2. Extract COSE Message and Verify Signature:

     a.
 COSE message is extracted from the CWT.
     b.
 COSE signature is verified using Malaysia’s public key from the GDHCN public registry.
 Malaysia’s country code is “MY”

 3. Decode HCert and Extract SHL:

     a.
 HCert is decoded from base64.
     b.
 SHL JSON is extracted from the HCert payload.

 4. Retrieve and Decode SHL Manifest:

     a.
 POST request is sent to the SHL manifest URL to retrieve the base64 encoded SHL manifest JSON.
     b.
 SHL manifest JSON is decoded from base64.

 5. Retrieve IPS:

     a.
 GET request is made for the IPS in the preferred file type (PDF).
     b.
 IPS JSON file is decrypted using the encryption key from the HCert response.

 6. Download and Save IPS:

     a.
 IPS PDF file is downloaded and saved for further use by healthcare workers.

-<u>**Background Information**</u>
+### Background Information

 #### About MySejahtera